-Modules % of AS Grade % of A2 Grade How it is Assessed Unit Title AS 1 60% 24% Portfolio - film production Realist and Formalist Techniques and Classical Hollywood AS 2 40% 16% Online examination Critical Response A21 36% Portfolio - film production Creative Production and Research A2 2 24% Online examination Advanced Critical Response
+Modules % of AS Grade % of A2 Grade How it is Assessed Unit Title AS 1 60% 24% Portfolio - film production Realist and Formalist Techniques and Classical Hollywood.
+Planning and making a 3-5 minute film based on original ideas.
+AS 2 40% 16% Online examination Analysis of previously unseen clips to show understanding of techniques and director's intentions.
+A21 36% Portfolio - film production Creative Production and Research.
+Planning and making a 4-7 minute film based on original ideas.
+A2 2 24% Online examination Analysis of previously unseen clips as well as creative response to a short screenplay.